As seen in:

 This is a great place to demonstrate how and in what capacity you used your bilingual skills in your everyday job responsibilities.

-Add in your work experience according to the standard rules for any resume—your job title, place of employment, dates worked, and bullet points highlighting your key achievements.
+Add your work experience according to the standard rules for any resume—your job title, place of employment, dates worked, and bullet points highlighting your key achievements.
 To put emphasis on your language proficiency, add the word “Bilingual” to the beginning of your job title.
 Also mention in what languages you performed your daily duties.

 Here’s what the work experience section of a bilingual customer service resume would look like:

-Bilingual Skills in a Work Experience Section
+Sample Resume: Bilingual in the Work Experience Section

 Bilingual Customer Service Representative